Abertay-University-SDI/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+* Fixed the compiler issues with the PowerupBase.h, by not calling PowerupFireball.h in PowerupBase.h.
+This took about half an hour of googling and digging around in the output.